 In first century Jewish culture, women were regarded as second class citizens.
 The Rabbis asserted the privileged position of the man in the religious sphere with the greatest emphasis.
 A woman was regarded as the moral inferior of man.
 She was not allowed to bear witness in court, except in the rarest instances.
 Her place was with the slaves and children, not with her husband.
 A father, but not a mother, could promise his young daughter in marriage.
 If men ate together they were obliged to say grace.
 For women it did not matter, as with slaves and children.
 Women did not need to recite the Schema (Deut 6).
 The study of the law (Torah) was the privilege of men.
 The father instructed his sons in the law but not his daughters.
 One rabbi regarded it as positively disreputable to speak to a woman in public, it could earn him hell.
 Rabbi Eliezer said, "Rather should the words of the Torah be burned than entrusted to a woman".
 The Mishna declared, "two men to be worth a hundred women".

-Into this cultural setting Jesus did a radical thing, not only to speak to women in public but to have women following him (Luke 8:1-3, 10:38-42), but he did not appoint any women to be one of the twelve disciples.
+Into this cultural and religious setting Jesus broke the traditions, not only to speak to women in public but to have women following him (Luke 8:1-3, 10:38-42).
+However he did not appoint any women to be one of the twelve disciples.
 Also it is into this background that Luke places his emphasis on women.
 The birth narratives are told from Mary's viewpoint.
-Luke also mentions Elizabeth, Anna, the widow of Nain, the woman who anointed Jesus' feet, Martha & Mary, Mary Magdalene.
+Luke also mentions Elizabeth, Anna, the widow of Nain, the woman who anointed Jesus' feet, Martha and Mary, Mary Magdalene.
 In chapter 24, women are the first witnesses of the risen Jesus.

-Luke does an interesting thing, almost every instance a woman is mentioned it is one part of a couplet of a corresponding incident with a man.
+Luke uses a significant literary technique that almost whenever a woman is mentioned it is one part of a couplet containing a corresponding incident with a man.
 He either includes it in his narrative account or in the teaching of Jesus.
 The angel appears to Zechariah (1:8) and to Mary (1:26).
 Luke includes a prophetic song by Mary (1:46), and by Zechariah (1:67).
 There was recognition of the newly born Jesus in the Temple, first from Simeon (2:29), then from Anna (2:36).
 Jesus causes controversy by healing on the Sabbath, first a woman with infirmity (13:10), then a man with dropsy (14:1).

 3. Poverty and wealth